Allison Hayes: Career

 In 1958, she played in several B movies, including Wolf Dog as well as taking the lead role in Attack of the 50 Foot Woman, where she plays the part of an abused socialite who grows to giant size because of an alien encounter.
 In this film, she starred with Yvette Vickers and William Hudson, and it is probably her best-known role.
-With its science fiction storyline and low budget, the film attained popularity with some movie fans, and in the subsequent years has attracted a cult film following based primarily on Hayes spending almost all the time she is enlarged calling for "Harry!" as she angrily searches for her philandering husband.
 The film did not lead to better roles, though she remained constantly employed and found work as a model.
 During 1963 and 1964, she played a continuing role in General Hospital but by this time her movie career was virtually over.

-In 1958, she appeared in the recurring role of Ellie Winters, beautiful poker dealer/secret agent, in seven episodes in the western series Bat Masterson starring Gene Barry.
-In 1959, she was cast in Season 2 Episode 7 of Rawhide as Rose Morton.
+In 1958, she appeared in the recurring role of Ellie Winters, poker dealer/secret agent, in seven episodes of the western series Bat Masterson starring Gene Barry.
+In 1959, she was cast in season 2, episode 7 of Rawhide as Rose Morton.
 A close friend of Raymond Burr since filming Count Three and Pray, she made five guest appearances on Perry Mason during this time, including the role of Pearl Chute in the 1962 episode "The Case of the Bogus Books".

 As her acting career declined, she began to experience severe health problems and was unable to walk without a cane.
 In severe pain, her usually good-natured personality began to change and she became emotional and volatile, making it difficult for her to secure acting work.
-She was given a minor role in the 1965 Elvis Presley film Tickle Me, making her final appearances in a guest role on Gomer Pyle, U.S.M.C. in 1967.
+She was given a minor role in the 1965 Elvis Presley film Tickle Me, and made her final appearance in a guest role on Gomer Pyle, U.S.M.C. in 1967.